Call now for 24/7 services. 100% confidential. Insurance accepted.

-When teens or young adults start to show behavioral problems, substance abuse issues, or mental illness, expecting them to correct this on their own can lead to life long problems.
+When teens or young adults start to show behavioral problems, substance abuse issues, or mental illness, expecting them to correct this on their own can lead to lifelong problems.
 Getting them the help they need takes professional treatment and compassionate therapists.
+Understanding the underlying issues that lead to these tough times will help lead them to the path of recovery.
+Individual treatment programs provide a safe & positive environment for a teen to feel comfortable talking about the issues surrounding the addiction.
 Understanding the underlying issues that lead to these tough times will help lead them to the path of recovery.

-Teen therapy in a one-on-one setting gives the young adult the chance to speak openly about their issues in a non judgmental, safe and confidential setting.
-Our therapists specialize in helping teens over come the complex issues surrounding the addiction or behavioral issues, alleviating the fears and apprehensions that they may have about receiving treatment for their issues.
+Teen therapy in a one-on-one setting gives young adults the chance to speak openly about their issues in a non-judgmental, safe, and confidential setting.
+Our therapists specialize in helping teens overcome the complex issues surrounding addiction or behavioral issues, alleviating the fears and apprehensions that they may have about receiving treatment for their issues.

 Therapy for Teens